-Working Paper summary: This paper presents status of implementation at NOAA of the CGMS Agency Best Practices in support to Local and Regional Processing of LEO Direct Broadcast data (CGMS/DOC/18/1008274) for the NOAA-15, NOAA-18, NOAA-19, S-NPP, and NOAA-20 missions.
+Working Paper summary: This paper presents status of implementation at NOAA of the CGMS Agency Best Practices in support to Local and Regional Processing of LEO Direct Broadcast data (CGMS/DOC/18/1008274, v1B) for NOAA-18, NOAA-19, S-NPP, NOAA-20 and NOAA-21.

-Action/Recommendation proposed:

-WG-I members are invited to take note and comment on the status of implementation at NOAA of the CGMS Best Practices in support to local and regional processing of LEO direct broadcast data.
+Recommendation proposed: WG-I members are invited to take note and comment on the status of implementation at NOAA of the CGMS Best Practices in support to local and regional processing of LEO direct broadcast data.